elixir-lang/elixir-lang.github.com/getting-started/mix-otp/config-and-releases.markdown

 Releases also provide built-in hooks for configuring almost every need of the production system:

-  * `config/config.exs` - provides build-time application configuration, which is executed when the release is assembled.
+  * `config/config.exs` - provides build-time application configuration, which is executed before our application compiles.
 This file often imports configuration files based on the environment, such as `config/dev.exs` and `config/prod.exs`

-  * `config/releases.exs` - provides runtime application configuration.
+  * `config/runtime.exs` - provides runtime application configuration.
 It is executed every time the release boots and is further extensible via config providers

+  * `rel/env.sh.eex` and `rel/env.bat.eex` - template files that are copied into every release and executed on every command to set up environment variables, including ones specific to the VM, and the general environment

   * `rel/vm.args.eex` - a template file that is copied into every release and provides static configuration of the Erlang Virtual Machine and other runtime flags

-  * `rel/env.sh.eex` and `rel/env.bat.eex` - template files that are copied into every release and executed on every command to set up environment variables, including ones specific to the VM, and the general environment

-We have already explored `config/config.exs`.
-Now let's talk about `rel/env.sh.eex` and then `config/releases.exs` before we end this chapter.
+As we have seen, `config/config.exs` and `config/runtime.exs` are loaded during releases and regular Mix commands.
+On the other hand, `rel/env.sh.eex` and `rel/vm.args.eex` are specific to releases.
+Let's take a look.

 ### Operating System environment configuration